Summertime Kids Grants Program

 Rockfish Camp and Retreat Center – Camp Rockfish

 Small group dynamic camping model allows for each camper to experience a variety of outdoor living activities and environmental education while building a positive relationship with other campers and staff.

 The Day Camp provides educational, artistic and recreational activities for children in grades 2-5 and teen volunteers.
-In addition to participating in some traditional camp experiences and field trips, children will be participating in a variety of art experiences such as creating art, appreciating music and singing songs and exploring drama.
+In addition to participating in some traditional camp experiences and field trips, children will be participating in a variety of art experiences such as creating art, appreciating music and singing songs.
 Students participating are primarily from the downtown area public schools and have participated in the tutoring program at St. Ann during the school year.
-For the last 10 years, 6 – 8 slots have been open for deaf and hard of hearing elementary age students.
+For the last 11 years, 6 – 8 slots have been open for deaf and hard of hearing elementary age students.
 Volunteer interpreters for the deaf will be on site and all campers will learn some basic sign language during their time at camp.

 Vision Resource Center – Out of Sight Camp

 Out of Sight Summer Camp Explosion, summer camp for blind and visually impaired children that will host a variety of activities to enhance social and independent living skills.

 Cape Fear Botanical Garden Summer Camps